 Both of these examples demonstrate that we can never generalise about individual dietary preferences.
 While milk, or more accurately lactose intolerance, has recently increased in prominence as a problem in the Western diet, things are never as simple as they appear.

 The cattle upon which the Masai and Dinka rely are under far lower production pressure than modern dairy herds.
-Today dairy production, driven more by market demand than common sense, relies heavily on the use of genetically modified and chemically derived hormones, antibiotics and drug regimens, pasteurisation, UHT processes, homogenisation and other industrial interference in the natural milk production cycle.
+Today dairy production, driven more by market demands than common sense, relies heavily on the use of genetically modified and chemically derived hormones, drug regimens, pasteurisation, UHT processes, homogenisation and other industrial interference in the natural milk production cycle.

 Accordingly, we have milk and ‘milk’ – one the product of an industrial process, the other a natural product.
-It is almost certain that production methods play as much of a role in the health effects of the final product as do inherent physiological problems related to the consumption of dairy products.
+We can be sure that production methods play as much of a role in the health effects of the final product as do inherent physiological problems related to the consumption of dairy products.

-Besides milk from cows, goats and sheep, there is a whole range of so-called ‘milks’ made from grains and beans, such as soy, rice and oat milk, which are little more than vegetable-coloured and flavoured waters.
-Most have little in common with cow’s milk and would more accurately be called imitation milk beverages.
+Besides milk from cows, goats and sheep, there is a whole range of so-called ‘milks’ made from grains, such as soy, rice and oat milk, which are little more than vegetable-coloured and flavoured waters.
+Most have little in common with cow’s milk and should correctly be called imitation milk beverages.

 There are other milk substitutes, such as almond and coconut milk, which do provide some useful nutrients and advantages.

 Let’s start at the beginning.
 The conversation that started this article arose out of the intense debate around milk and milk substitutes.
 Perhaps we should condense this milk matter once and for all.